 The statewide Colorado C-PACE program was launched by Colorado’s New Energy Improvement District (NEID), which was created by the Colorado Legislature in 2014.
 In 2015 NEID, through a competitive bidding process, selected Sustainable Real Estate Solutions, Inc. (SRS) to be the Colorado C-PACE program administrator.

 While many buildings need upgrading, until C-PACE, building owners had no good way to pay for it.
-C-PACE solves the financial issues associated with a building modernization project by providing 100% financing that is long-term, non-recourse, and affordable.
+C-PACE solves the financial issues associated with a building modernization project by providing 100 percent financing that is long-term, non-recourse, and affordable.
 Since the financing is based on the building’s financial health, the owner is not required to sign a personal guarantee.
 Once a project is complete, the building owner has a more valuable, more competitive building, lower utility bills, a more sustainable property, and, often, a higher net operating income if the project was designed to be cash-flow-positive.

 No. Colorado C-PACE uses private capital to fund projects.
 Visit the Capital Providers page for a current list of capital providers participating in the Colorado C-PACE program.
 The costs to administer the program is paid by program participants through a program administration fee that is included in the total cost of each project.